stephenberry/binary_performance/README.md

-# binary_performance
+# Binary Performance Profiling
-Performance profiling of binary libraries
+See [EVE](https://github.com/stephenberry/eve) binary specification for more details.